SSDiego/mini_analytics/README.md

 I’m not going to be able to show all the aspects of this internship because there were some different levels of it, like the Agile culture and its Rites.
 I had my peers Devs, a product owner to which I reported my tasks progresses daily, an agile coach responsible for the team productivity and a Tech Lead making sure everyone understands the business and technicalities of our projects.

-My aim with this project is to emulate the business intelligence culture of Extract Data, Transform it and Load it into a database.
+My aim with this project is to emulate the business analytics culture of Extract Data, Transform it and Load it into a database.
 From there we should be able to access tables using a dbms or connect to the database using other tools or languages.

+This is a simple BI project to show the part of the job I have done at this company.
+Here I tried to show not just the execution part, by also the architecture behind the activities.
+My main responsibilities were maintaining the Job Scheduling working properly and creating new ones when necessary.
+Plus, I had to do lots of queries and wandering to understand and express the business KPI.

+I will be using an Electric Energy data that shows the amount of time a Company that provides Energy stayed without working during a period.

 So we will need: